NEDev2/NE/README.md

 ### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋

-## I'm a Husband, Father, Developer, and Teacher!
+## I'm, Developer
 - 🔭 I’m currently working on a [VS Code Course][website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Make My Life More Easier With Python...
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to play FPS Games And Write Code

 ### Connect with me: